 If you are adopting with your partner, and you meet the eligibility requirements, you can take SPL.
 You and your partner can decide how to split up and share leave in the same way as other parents.
-There is a two week period of compulsory adoption leave, and thereafter partners can share up to 50 weeks of adoption leave and 37 weeks of Statutory Adoption Pay.
+Partners can share up to 52 weeks of adoption leave and 39 weeks of Statutory Adoption Pay.

 Where a couple are adopting a child, and both are employed, one of them must decide to be the main adopter for the purposes of adoption leave.
 This is the person who can take adoption leave, which is now a day one right.
 This means you don’t have to have any length of service with your employer to take up to 52 weeks adoption leave.

 The other partner can, if they are also employed, take paternity leave (2 weeks taken within 56 days of the placement of the child with your family).
 You would need to meet the usual conditions for paternity leave – you need to have worked for your employer for 26 weeks by the end of the week you are matched for adoption.

 After the first 2 weeks of adoption leave, if the couple want to share the rest of the leave they can do so, subject to meeting the same conditions as for other parents (they would need to have given notice in advance, see below).